Poland to challenge EU ban on menthol cigarettes

-WARSAW (Reuters) - Poland will appeal to Europe’s top court over a European Union ban on flavored tobacco products, saying it will be unfairly affected as one of the region’s biggest consumers and producers of menthol cigarettes.
+WARSAW, July 21 (Reuters) - Poland will appeal to Europe’s top court over a European Union ban on flavoured tobacco products, saying it will be unfairly affected as one of the region’s biggest consumers and producers of menthol cigarettes.

 The ban is a part of EU-wide anti-smoking legislation, due to be implemented in 2016, which also includes tougher rules on packaging and marketing.